How to Apply Concrete Dye

 You don’t need any specific skills.

-You need to be patient, to allow every coat to dry before you can move on to the next step.
+It would be best if you were patient to allow every coat to dry before moving on to the next step.

 Work can also be disruptive to your daily routine.